web4hub/Odpr/README.md

 Luckily, I was able to deliver in the last minute, but I don't want to repeat this again, so I began with this project.

 Be aware, that a "meaty" "template" like this one has the disadvantage, that I chose most of the technologies forehand.
-So if you like to use this template, I recommend you read the list of main-frameworks and technologies, on which it is based:
+So if you like to use this template, I recommend you read the list of main-frameworks and technologies on which it is based:
 * Gitlab + Gitlab-Runner
 * Vue (+vuex, +bootstrap-vue, +axios, ...)
 * Django (python3)